mabushelbaia/Data-Structure/README.md

 # Data Structure & Algorthims

-An implementaion of common data-structure concepts and some algorthims in C or C++.
+An implementaion of common data-structure concepts and some algorthims in C and C++.